 This is the fastest way to estimate timeline:

-• Low competition long-tail: 2 to 8 weeks for top 10
+- Low-competition long-tail: sometimes 4 to 12 weeks for the top 10

 4) Internal linking and crawl paths